kaikucrew/.github/profile/README.md

 Accelerate software delivery with human + AI collaboration.
 Kaiku offers the following services:

-🚀 AI and DevOps Engineer Agents: Perfect for engineers and small teams looking to build, productise and scale AI applications.
-Use our agents through an MCP server within your favorite agentic IDE.
+🚀 AI Engineering System: Perfect for engineers and small teams looking to build, productise and scale AI applications.
+Use our AI Engineering System through an MCP server within your favorite agentic IDE.
-🧠 Agents + Human Advisor: Best for businesses that want help with development projects.
-Our agents and experts help your teams to build and productise AI applications.
+🧠 AI Engineering System + Human Advisor: Best for businesses that want help with development projects.
+Our AI Engineering System and experts help your teams to build and productise AI applications.
-📦 Agents + E2E Delivery: Ideal for companies looking for a partner to build and productise intelligent digital solutions and AI applications.
+📦 AI Engineering System + E2E Delivery: Ideal for companies looking for a partner to build and productise intelligent digital solutions and AI applications.
 Our agents and experts take ownership of the whole application delivery.

 ## We’re an AI native company